-The value of an elided component of an array constructor is not defined, but it will have some value.
-In particular, if the statement triplet + [1, , 3];

-is executed after the previous assignment to triplet, the value of triplet[2] is undefined.
+The value of an elided or voided component of an array constructor is not defined, but it will have some value.
+In particular, if the statement is executed after the previous assignment to triplet, the value of triplet [2] is undefined.